iobroker-community-adapters/ioBroker.samsung_tizen/README.md

 #### Polling Endpoint

-An http endpoint to poll the state
+a http endpoint to poll the state
 default: 9110/ip_control

 #### Polling Interval